 Reflux/GERD symptoms are likely to occur sometime after eating, and are worsened when lying down during a reflux episode.

 Nighttime reflux of acid can lead to poor sleep which results in fatigue and sleep deprivation.

 It should be noted that while the most common symptom of GERD is heartburn (a burning sensation that may feel like a burning, warmth, or pain just behind the breastbone, often at night or when lying down after eating,) pain behind the breastbone should be closely watched to ensure that it does not match that of heart issues.
-Heart issues are generally associated with feelings of tight, dull, and aching pains as opposed to burning pains, and they most commonly occur after you are active.
+Heart issues are generally associated with feelings of tight, dull, heaviness, and aching pains or discomfort as opposed to burning pains, and they most commonly occur after you are active.